RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 Like MacOS VoiceOver, NVDA offers an option for using the screen reader visually.
 This speech viewer actually keeps a running log of all content read during a session, for quick reference.

-To open the speech viewer, press NVDA-N to open the app’s settings.
-Press <kbd>t</kbd> to open the tools menu.
-Arrow down to the “Speech Viewer” option and press <kbd>enter</kbd>.
+To open the speech viewer, press <kbd>NVDA-N</kbd> to open the app’s settings.
+Press <kbd>T</kbd> to open the tools menu.
+Arrow down to the “Speech Viewer” option and press <kbd>Enter</kbd>.
 The speech viewer window will appear on your screen.
 The viewer window has a “Show Speech Viewer on Startup” checkbox, which you can check to make sure it always appears when you run NVDA.

 As with VoiceOver’s transcript window, there are cases where audio may not match the speech viewer’s log exactly.
 So, when testing, confirm any issues with audio on.